 GBMWolverine: Michigan Football Recruiting — A.J.
-Williams (TE/OL) — 2012 Verbal Commit — Profile
+Williams (TE) — 2012 Verbal Commit — Profile

 GBMWolverine readers: Here is a brief overview of recent verbal commitment A.J.
 Williams from Sycamore High School — Cincinnati, Ohio.